Spains PM says players gave world a lesson over World Cup kiss

 Rubiales, 46, has defied expectations and refused to resign, provoking widespread indignation.

-Sanchez said that Spain was a feminist country, with women who had decided "to no longer submit".
+Sanchez said Spain was a feminist country, with women who had decided "to no longer submit.
 Never again.
 It's over" in reference to the slogan chanted in demonstrations in support of Hermoso.

 On Friday, Spain's sports court agreed to investigate Rubiales for the forced kiss as the scandal-hit football chief insisted he would defend himself to "prove the truth".